RSachinShetty/scenario-examples/CKA/cluster-upgrade/intro.md

 <br>

-### These are most commonly asked question on ARCHITECTURE, INSTALL AND MAINTENANCE
+### These are most commonly asked question on Architecture, Installation & Maintenance